SarahDutschke/bergfex_snowalert_part_II/README.md

 Project Milestones
 -------------------
 ### Data Preparation
 Luckily, we have scraped, cleaned the information in part I of our project.
 However, for certain plots (line chart), we need to prepare the data in a different format.
-We take advantage of Python for a quick rearrangement in a Jupyter Notebook.
+We take advantage of Python for a quick rearrangement of the data in a Jupyter Notebook.

 ### Milestone 1
-We have created a How-to Tutorial for:
+We have created a How-to Tutorial (story) for building a "Trail Selector" Dashboard:
  - Creating single charts of interests in Tableau.
  - Creating an interactive dashboard in Tableau.
  - Formatting charts and dashboard in Tableau.